 Why talent assessment is crucial to scaling up your business

-When I’m working with clients, I find it takes them roughly 50 days to fill a role.
+When working with clients, I find it takes them roughly 50 days to fill a role.
 That’s a long time.
 Factor this into your plans.
-If you take action now, you should be able to bring new talent in by the end of the first quarter of 2020.
-If you’re too slow, you’ll find they’re not going to make any material difference this year.
+If you take action now, you should be able to bring new talent in by the end of the first quarter of the year.
+If you’re too slow, you’ll find they’re not going to make any material difference.

 / ā plā-ər/